-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre-requisite of the Lecture Lecture Tutorial Practical/ Practice course (if any) DSC-01: BACTERIOLOGY 4 3 0 1 B.Sc. in any branch of Life Science NA
+Course title & Code Credits Credit distributio course on of the Eligibility criteria Pre-requisite of the Lecture Tutorial Practical/ Practice course (if any) DSC-01: BACTERIOLOGY 4 3 0 1 B.Sc. in any branch of Life Science NA

 - The main objective of this course is to introduce the students to the fundamentals of bacteriology. - The students will gain knowledge about the structural and functional details of bacteria cells as well as archaea. - The course will familiarize the students with bacterial cell division, genome organization and survival.